wpwupingwp/novowrap/README.md

 ```
 # Usage
 ## Command line
-:exclamation: In Linux and MacOS, Python 2 is `python2` and Python 3 is `python3`.
+:exclamation: In Linux and MacOS, Python2 is `python2` and Python3 is `python3`.
 However,
-in Windows, Python 3 is called `python`, too.
+in Windows, Python3 is called `python`, too.
 Please notice the difference.

  * Show help information of each module
  ```shell